SamuelPelletier/tuto-Git/tuto_git.md

    *origin* represent your version manager platform
    *origin/master* represent the branch with the name *master* in your version manager platform
 3) *nothing to commit, working tree clean*
-   Nothing to commit means you are any modify files
+   This sentence means you are any modify files
-   Working tree clean means the same things in this case

 If you aren't in a git project the following error will be display